The Harlow Brothers Books

 Be careful what you wish for!

-It drives Nicholas Harlow crazy that his brother, Edward, author of the Aunt Civility etiquette books, refuses to attend publicity events, instead opting to give lectures to like-minded societies.
-When Nicholas tricks him into a public speaking event, the attendees include Edward’s former college English professor – a smarmy Lothario with his own book to hawk.
+It drives Nicholas Harlow nuts that his brother and employer, Edward, refuses to promote his Aunt Civility etiquette books to the public, instead opting to give lectures to like-minded societies.
+When Nicholas tricks him into a speaking event at a popular bookstore, the attendees include Edward’s former college English professor – a smarmy Lothario with his own book to hawk.
 Then the professor dies in a spectacularly public manner, and his last act is to point an accusatory finger at his former student.

 Join the Harlow Brothers for another romp through murderous suspects, romantic possibilities, and the ever-present sibling rivalry.

-Edward’s latest appearance is at the Victorian Preservation Society’s annual convention, held at the isolated Inglenook Resort.
-The guests are snowed in before the society members arrive, and when dead body turns up in the room next door, Edward is in danger of losing his manners.
-Will an association with murder—the ultimate unpleasantness—sully Aunt Civility’s reputation?
-Like a good secretary, Nicholas will do whatever it takes to keep the boss happy, but as the body count rises, so does this secretary’s chances of becoming the next victim.
+One such event is scheduled to take place at the isolated Inglenook Resort.
+The guests are snowed in before the attendees arrive.
+Then a dead body turns up in the room next door, and Edward is in danger of losing his manners.
+Nicholas convinces him they should team up to solve the crime, but soon teamwork turns into competition.
+Nicholas will do whatever it takes to beat his brother, but as the body count rises, so do his chances of becoming the next victim.

 What led entrepreneur Nicholas Harlow to accept the position as secretary to the author of the Aunt Civility etiquette books, especially when that author is his overbearing brother, Edward?